-At the end of Danger Lights, a 1930 railroad drama starring Jean Arthur, the human love triangle is sorted out by the deus ex machina of the Chicago, Milwaukee, St. Paul and Pacific Railroad: Dan Thorn (railroad division boss) and Larry Doyle (railroad engineer-turned-hobo-turned-railroad engineer) are both in love with Jean Arthur.
+At the end of Danger Lights1, a 1930 railroad drama starring Jean Arthur, the human love triangle is sorted out by the deus ex machina of the Chicago, Milwaukee, St. Paul and Pacific Railroad: Dan Thorn (railroad division boss) and Larry Doyle (railroad engineer-turned-hobo-turned-railroad engineer) are both in love with Jean Arthur.
 How is she to choose between them?
 Luckily, one of them is hit by a train (in trying to save his rival from being hit by the same train):

 The Chatner is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 Doyle is safe but Thorn is hit by the train and seriously injured.
 The local doctor says Thorn will die unless he can be taken to Chicago for brain surgery within 5 hours, which would require a new speed record for the trip.
 Doyle volunteers to drive a special train and is able to accomplish the feat.
 Thorn is saved.